Yggdrasil: Modern influence

 Thomas Carlyle adopted "Igdrasil" as a favorite symbol; it features in both On Heroes, Hero-Worship, & the Heroic in History (1841) and Past and Present (1843).
-John Ruskin used it in the conclusion to The Laws of Fésole (1877–1878), and it was adapted for the title of the Ruskin Reading Guild Journal by its editor in 1890, based on a manuscript of Carlyle's.
+John Ruskin referenced it in the conclusion to The Laws of Fésole (1877–1878).
+An unpublished manuscript of Carlyle's entitled "Igdrasil.
+From the Norse" inspired the editor of The Ruskin Reading Guild Journal to add Igdrasil to its name in 1890.

 Modern works of art depicting Yggdrasil include Die Nornen (painting, 1888) by K. Ehrenberg; Yggdrasil (fresco, 1933) by Axel Revold, located in the University of Oslo library auditorium in Oslo, Norway; Hjortene beiter i løvet på Yggdrasil asken (wood relief carving, 1938) on the Oslo City Hall by Dagfin Werenskiold; and the bronze relief on the doors of the Swedish Museum of National Antiquities (around 1950) by B. Marklund in Stockholm, Sweden.

 Poems mentioning Yggdrasil include Vårdträdet by Viktor Rydberg and Yggdrasill by J. Linke.

 In Overlord, a Japanese light novel series written by Kugane Maruyama, Yggdrasil is the name of a popular DMMORPG, where the protagonist got trapped after its shutdown.

+Yggdrasil is a common motif in Marvel Cinematic Universe media, appearing in Thor, Captain America: The First Avenger, Thor: The Dark World, and Loki.